 We’re a team of experienced writers and editors who obsessively scour the retail landscape (both online and off) to find the best products for your life.
-Besides being experts in our fields, having worked for brands like Real Simple, This Old House, Food & Wine, and Amazon—we’re consumers too—and we personally have a passion for products and services that make your life easier.
+Besides being experts in our fields, having worked for brands like Real Simple, Martha Stewart, Food & Wine, and Amazon, we’re consumers too—and we personally have a passion for products and services that make your life easier.

-It is our mission to help our users make the best purchase decisions—it’s that simple.
+It is our mission to help you make the best purchase decisions—it’s that simple.

 What We Do

 We exhaustively research and recommend a broad range of products and ultimately make a curated list of recommendations from writers with subject-matter expertise in every product category we cover.
 We do receive an affiliate commission on some, but not all, of the products that we recommend if you decide to click through to the retailer site and make a purchase.